-The Designated Safeguarding Lead works together with the LSI Senior Management, all of whom have successfully completed a Safeguarding Students, Designated Person, level 3 training programme with the NSPCC.
-Senior management performs an annual review of the Safeguarding documentation and an on-site inspection of the school to ensure that relevant staff training is appropriate and up to date.
-Mr Andras Zareczky reports his findings to the Designated Safeguarding Lead in each school and the proprietor, Mr. David Immanuel.
+The Designated Safeguarding Lead works together with the Proprietor, Mr. David Immanuel and Senior Management Advisors, Mr. Roy Immanuel and Mr. Phil Scherb, all of whom have successfully completed a Safeguarding Students, Designated Person, level 3 training programme with the NSPCC.
+Mr. Phil Scherb, Director of Education and Compliance, performs an annual review of the Safeguarding documentation and an onsite inspection of the school to ensure that relevant staff training is appropriate and up to date.
+Mr. Phil Scherb reports his findings to the Designated Safeguarding Lead in each school and the proprietor, Mr. David Immanuel.